Start by clicking on "Fill out the template"

 A Trustee is a person appointed in the Will if a beneficiary is under the age of 18 and has the responsibility of taking care of their inheritance until they have attained the age of 18.
 It is common for the same person to be appointed as trustee and executor.

 If a trust is established under the Will, the trustee becomes responsible for receiving inheritance on behalf of the Trust.
 The executor will distribute the property to the named trustee, who is responsible for managing this property on behalf of the non adult who is a beneficiary.

 When choosing a trustee, the Testator must choose a person whom he/she trusts, considering the responsibilities of the trustee.
 Usually, Testators appoint at least two trustees.
 This is because when one of the trustees is unable or unwilling to act, the other trustee can take over.

 Here the Form filler is required to clearly describe the properties or items the Testator desires to give in the Will so that there is no doubt as to which property the Testator is referring to.
 For example: "I give my three bedroom apartment located at No. 56, Brooks road, Ikota, Lagos to my daughter Miss Belindah Nyang."

 This is any portion of the Testator's property that is not specifically included in the Will and properties or items remaining after the beneficiaries have taken all that has been given to them in the Will.
 The Form filler should give details of how the remainder of his/her asset should be distributed.

 Here the Form filler may give any direction or instructions the Testator wishes to state in the Will.

-After filling this form, it should be printed and the Testator can sign the Will in the presence of the two witnesses.
+After filling this form, it should be printed and the Testator must sign the Will in the presence of the two witnesses.
 The witnesses will fill their names in the column assigned to them and equally sign the document in the presence of the Testator.